peji8559/minutes/Minutes-02-13.md

 # Goals for meeting

 ## get team name
+ 404 Group Not Found

 ## Discuss Milestone 1
   - most topics for m1 are easy..just decide--comms etc.
   - **do need** to discuss/finalize project ideas
     - discuss pros/cons of various project ideas

+### Discussion of project managment methodologies

+using some sort of Agile Light: Kanban's YES -trello
+  - no sprints (organization is too small)
+     - use Kanban (trello) TODO, BLOCKED, DOING, DONE
+  - no daily standups
+     - communicate on group me
+  - YES kanban and retrospectives.

 ## Set up git repos
    - meeting minutes
    - milestones